 The Kingston Flour Mill is a historic property and part of the Kingston Mill Historic District.

-The Kingston Mill, built in the late 1800s is the most recent of several mills built on this site since the 1700s.
-Grist, fulling and flour mills were established here over Kingston Mill the past 300 years.
+The Kingston Mill, built in the late 1800s, is the most recent of several mills built on this site since the 1700s.
+Grist, fulling and flour mills were established here over Kingston Mill for the past 300 years.
 The mill, now a private home, to many is a symbol of Kingston and its historic past.

 I've photographed the mill and the Kingston Lock area around the D& R Canal State Park many times in the past, in all seasons.
 I think this is the first time I have photographed it in fog.
 I'm not too fond of the way it looks in the fog.
 It's too dreary.
 I think the building stands out more in the snow and in the spring.

 I made a mistake with the first three images.
 I forgot the AUTO ISO.
 The camera adjusted accordingly, and some of the first three images were shot at very high ISO.
 I did one pass through Nik's Dfine 2.